 The study’s findings have raised awareness for patients with kids who should be receiving guidance on how and where to store the painkillers.

 “Pediatricians could also play a role by asking parents at well-child and well-baby visits about whether there’s a risk of children being exposed to opioids.
-But that sort of screening hasn’t traditionally been drilled into doctors the same way as discussing other risks, such as safe storage of cleaning supplies, whether the family has a swimming pool and whether there are guns in the home,” NPR reported.
+But that sort of screening hasn’t traditionally been drilled into doctors the same way as discussing other risks, such as safe storage of cleaning supplies, whether the family has a swimming pool and whether there are guns in the home,” NPR wrote.

 The study lasted until 2012, just a few years before the Federal and Drug Administration (FDA) issued a dire warning on opioid painkillers.